tranbaokien2005/tranbaokien2005/README.md

 ## 🚀 Projects

+> Here are some of the projects I’ve been working on recently:

 | Project | Description |
 |--------|-------------|
 | 📱 [**Movie Search Android App**](https://github.com/tranbaokien2005/movie-search-android-app) | Built with MVVM, LiveData, and Retrofit.
 Fetches movie data using OMDB API. |